 The eleventh of the Yule Lads comes on the night before the 22nd of December.

-Known to have an extremely long, large nose and an amazing sense of smell that the usually uses to locate the famous Laufabrauð.
+Known to have an extremely long, large nose and an amazing sense of smell he usually uses to seek out yummy Laufabrauð.

 December 23.
 Ketkrókur (Meat-Hook)